 As each stem can be manipulated and adjusted individually without compromising any of the other sounds/stems, this gives the engineer more control and makes it far easier to fix any faults in the mix, as well as apply any artistic influence that may be wanted by the client.

 Stem mastering is almost an in-between mixing and mastering audio and is not chosen as a standard service, as it is more costly and involves more work.
 Stem mastering is usually not needed and may be required in the case where, for example, only one track has issues that need fixing.
 It is also a useful service if a client cannot afford a mixer as well as a mastering engineer – in that case, they can use stem mastering, which will cover some basic aspects of mixing and provide a clean final master.

 While stem master has many benefits, having access to stems can also result in changes that the client may not like.
 Receiving one stereo file usually, stops this from happening as the engineer cannot make changes to the individual stems.
 But if the client wants changes or some form of artistic input, then stem mastering can be the answer.
 If you have any queries or questions regarding stem mastering, please get in touch with us and we will be more than happy to help.

 Thanks to a very convenient online application Job Order, all you need to do to hire us for mastering online is to submit the relevant Job Order.
 If you have never used our services before, check here to find more details about the process…

 Online Mixing and Mastering

-There really is only one but key difference between a traditional mastering studio and one that offers their services solely online – the clients are never present during the mastering process.
+There is only one key difference between a traditional mastering studio and one that offers its services solely online – the clients are never present during the mastering process.
 They cannot instantly react to the…

 Professional Mastering Studio